-If you are interested in producing a podcast series, multi-camera video shoot, promotional video, or other video production, Faculty and Academic Department's should first contact their Academic Computing Manager to coordinate a project meeting with the ITS New Media Lab.
+If you are interested in producing a multi-camera video shoot, promotional video, or other video production or program, Faculty and Academic Department's should first contact their Academic Computing Manager to coordinate a project meeting with the ITS New Media Lab.
 Administrative departments and staff should contact email@example.com to schedule a pre-production meeting.
 For produced programming requests, please allow at least 2 weeks prior to the start of production.
 Requesting parties are responsible for obtaining signed video release forms from the on-camera participants prior to the event taping.
 Click HERE for the current Wesleyan Video Release Form .pdf.

 Editing and Post-Production Services

 The ITS New Media Lab provides full editing services including multicam editing, motion graphics, titling, color correction, audio sweetening, video and audio encoding and DVD production.
 The staff also manages Wesleyan video content through university portals such as the website, YouTube and iTunes U.

 For more information on video production, editing and distribution services, please contact Melissa Datre, Director, ITS New Media Lab at x3318.

 DIY labs are available on campus for faculty and students to perform their own video editing tasks.
 Faculty should contact their Academic Computing Manager (ACM) for more information on the DIY editing lab in the Allbritton Center.
 Students should visit the ITS Teaching and Research page for more information on labs and equipment loans.